-The board regularly reviews expenditures on projects.
+The board of directors of the Company (the 'Board') regularly reviews expenditures on projects.
 This includes updating working capital models, reviewing actual costs against budgeted costs, and assessing potential impacts on future funding requirements and performance targets.

 Historically the Group has been successful in raising equity finance to fund its ongoing activities.